Behind a veil of secrecy the evil Empire is creating a doomsday army - one

 By default the game will pick RTG modes, but if your RTG card is operating in

-Zorro II mode, it's recommended to use native modes instead.
+Zorro II mode, it's recommended to force native modes instead.
 The ZZ9000 card

 is also known to have compatibility issues with the game, so using native